Battle of Guastalla: Background

 After pausing to reprovision on 16 September, Königsegg continued the pursuit, reaching Luzzara on 18 September.
-The allied leadership that evening decided to force a battle at Guastalla as revenge for the action at Quistello.
+The allied leadership that evening, decided to force a battle at Guastalla as revenge for the action at Quistello.

 Battle lines

-The area between Guastalla and Luzzara included two small dams, and numerous other landworks, including hedges and low stone walls, that were useful as cover for defending troops.
+The area between Guastalla and Luzzara included two small dams, and numerous other land works, including hedges and low stone walls, that were useful as cover for defending troops.
 To the west of Guastalla was a plain dotted with copses of trees, extending to the Po, where the allies had a boat-bridge to facilitate the movement of troops across the river.
 Between the bridgehead and the fortified town of Guastalla they erected a series of defensive works between the two dams, anchored by a large redoubt about halfway between the town and the bridge.
-The allied line extended from the village of Pieve, south of Guastalla, around to the east and north of the town, ending with battalions of cavalry on the plains in front of the defensive line between the town and the bridge.
+The allied line extended from the village of Pieve, south of Guastalla, around to the east and north of the town, ending with battalions of cavalry on the plains in front of the defensive line, between the town and the bridge.
 Overall command was given to Charles Emmanuel, who led the center, with de Coigny leading the right flank and de Broglie the left.
 On the morning of 19 September Charles Emmanuel sent three regiments across the Po to guard against possible Austrian flanking maneuvers that could bypass his army and gain access to Milanese territory.
 Demonstrations by Austrian troops on the left bank of the Po on 18 September reinforced his concern over this possibility.

 When Königsegg learned of this latter movement, he decided the time had come to attack the allied position at Guastalla, hoping for a decisive defeat, forcing the allies to retreat either across the Po or the Crostolo.
 Because he had been unable to personally reconnoiter the enemy position, and reports indicated no significant massings of enemy troops (which were largely concealed behind the numerous structures along the line of defense), Königsegg eventually concluded that the bulk of the allied troops had been withdrawn across the Po.
 Hoping to isolate the remaining enemy troops, he directed the bulk of his forces toward the bridgehead on the allied left.